Hanan-Abdulwahab-Siala/CodeAnalyzer/documentation/README2.md

 Please follow these instructions:

-#### 1. Connect to the GPU provider
+#### 1. Connect to the GPU Provider

 From your local computer, connect to the remote server, for example:

 ```bash
 ssh -m hmac-sha2-512 k12345@hpc.create.kcl.ac.uk
 ```
-After connecting, you should see a shell prompt on the HPC login node. k12345@arc-hpc-login3:~$
+After connecting, you should see a shell prompt on the HPC login node: k12345@arc-hpc-login3:~$

 #### 2. Go to the Project Directory